martinkoster/actionfx/actionfx-core/README.md

 #### Annotation @AFXOnAction

-The [@AFXOnAction](src/main/java/com/github/actionfx/core/annotation/AFXOnAction.java) is wiring the annotated method to the "onAction" property of the specified control.
+The [@AFXOnAction](src/main/java/com/github/actionfx/core/annotation/AFXOnAction.java) is wiring the annotated method to the "onAction" property of the specified node or control.
 This annotation can be e.g. used to execute the annotated method, when the user clicks on a button.

 Annotated methods can be of the following signature:
 - `void methodName()`